Optimal work extraction from quantum batteries based on the expected utility hypothesis: Preliminaries

+Thus, the certainty equivalent is obtained as the Kolmogorov-Nagumo average of the wealth, i.e., $w_{CE}=\langle w\rangle_{KN} \equiv u^{-1}(\langle u(w)\rangle)$, where $u(w)$ is a strictly monotonic function.
 The meaning of the certainty equivalent becomes more clear if we consider as usual a strictly increasing utility function $u(w)$, so that Eq.~\eqref{eq.exp utility theo} is equivalent to $w^{CE}_1> w^{CE}_2$, where $w^{CE}_{1,2}$ is the certainty equivalent corresponding to the work $w_{1,2}$.
 To understand in simple terms how the agent's risk aversion depends on the utility function $u(w)$, we start by noting that if $u(w)$ is a linear function, the certainty equivalent coincides with the average value, i.e., $w_{CE}=\langle w \rangle$.
 In this case, the agent prefers the procedure maximizing the average work and it is neutral to risk. {Instead, if $u(w)$ is a strictly increasing concave function, then the agent is averse to risk, since, by applying the Jensen's inequality to Eq.~\eqref{eq.wCEdef}, we get $w_{CE}<\langle w \rangle$.
 On the other hand, if $u(w)$ is a strictly increasing convex function, then the agent will prefer to risk since $w_{CE}>\langle w \rangle$.} For instance, in our example, if $u(w)$ is a convex function, by applying Jensen's theorem we get the inequality $u(0) + u(w_{head})\geq 2 u(w_{head}/2)$.
 Then, if $w_{head} > 2 w_{det}$ from the previous discussion the agent will flip the coin.
 In summary, in terms of the certainty equivalent, we say that the agent is risk averse if $w_{CE}<\langle w\rangle$, risk neutral if $w_{CE}=\langle w\rangle$ and risk loving if $w_{CE}> \langle w\rangle$.
 Furthermore, the utility function allows us to quantify how risk averse an agent is.
 For a utility function which is concave and strictly increasing, risk aversion can be measured with the Arrow-Pratt coefficient of absolute risk aversion defined as

 which is non-negative.
 It is clear that risk aversion depends on how much the utility function $u(w)$ is concave.
 Then, the simpler quantifier of risk aversion should be the second derivative $u''(w)$.
 However, $u''(w)$ is not invariant under affine transformations, but we can work around this problem by dividing it by the first derivative $u'(w)$, which explains Eq.~\eqref{eq.
 RA}.
 More details can be found, e.g., in Refs.~\cite{bookmicroeco,bookmicroeco2}.